 The Hymn Society of Great Britain and Ireland Annual Conference – Canterbury

-Our 2019 two-day Conference will be held on the Keynes College Campus of the University of Kent, on the edge of Canterbury, looking down towards the City and its Cathedral.
+Our 2019 two-day Conference was held on the Keynes College Campus of the University of Kent, on the edge of Canterbury, looking down towards the City and its Cathedral.
 There is ample parking for cars.
 The nearest train station is Canterbury where taxis are available.
 The campus is also readily accessible by bus.

 The Crypt dates back to the 11th century and is the oldest part of the Cathedral.
 Its architectural style is very different from the rest of the Cathedral.
 Round arches, beautiful carved capital and decorated columns are typical of Romanesque (Norman) architecture.

 John Bell: Whatever Happened to Jesus in the Church’s Song?

 Carl Daw: What Would Watts Do 300 Years Later?
 Embarking on a New Psalter

 Christopher Gray: Reconstructing the inception of Nine Lessons with Carols which first took place at Truro Cathedral in 1880